Bontexcodes/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 [Floats](Floats) : A script that prints a number with two decimal places, followed by a new line.
 The number will be stored in the enviroment variable NUM.

+[Decimal to Hexadecimal](Decimal to Hexadecimal) : A script that converts a number from base 10 to base 16.
+The number is base 10 is stored in the enviroment variable DECIMAL.
+The script should display the number in base 16, followed by a new line.

+[Everyone is a proponent of strong encryption](Everyone is a proponent of strong encryption) : A script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.

+[The eggs of the brood need to be an odd number](The eggs of the brood need to be an odd number) : A script that prints every other line from the input, starting with the first line.

+[I'm an instant star.
+Just add water and stir.](I'm an instant star.Just add water and stir) : A script that adds the two numbers stored in the enviroment variables WATER and STIR and prints the results.
+WATER is in base water.
+STIR is in base stir.
+The result should be in base bestchol.